 PhD in Management - Organisation, Work and Technology Pathway

-We welcome applications from suitably qualified individuals interested in pursuing research within the Department's areas of academic specialisation working towards an MPhil/PhD or Doctor of Management.
-A range of social science disciplines is included in the Department and research supervision is possible in a wide number of areas.
+We welcome applications from suitably qualified individuals interested in pursuing research within the Department's areas of academic specialisation.
+A range of social science disciplines are included in the Department and research supervision is possible in a wide number of areas.

 The PhD in Management - Organisation, Work and Technology pathway includes a range of skills seminars to enhance your knowledge.
-You will be allocated two supervisors, and you will be encouraged to participate in regular research and graduate seminars hosted by staff and guest speakers.
-On the other hand, the practice-orientated Doctor of Management based on reflective practice is aimed at senior managers who want to develop a more sophisticated understanding of their own practice and organisation.
+You will be allocated two supervisors, and you will be encouraged to participate in regular research seminars hosted by staff and guest speakers.
 For more information on potential research topics and supervisors within this department, please visit our search for a supervisor page.